 with amplitude $A_{pmn} $ for the specific $\{t,\theta,z\}$ eigenmode labelled by the integers $\{pmn\}$ and with the key radial eigenvalue $\kappa_{pn}$ given by (\ref{dispersionrelation}).

-We can make several immediate observations about the radiation solution (\ref{generalsolution}) using the associated dispersion relation (\ref{dispersionrelation}).
-As we shall see in the next section, the sinusoidal solution (\ref{sineapprox}) has a long-range self-field which oscillates backwards and forwards with the string which can be associated with the eigenmode $\{pmn\} \{1\,1\,1\}$ in (\ref{generalsolution}).
-This is an apparent dipole, but it is not true radiation and it will not propagate in the outward direction because the radial wavenumber is imaginary, i.e.\ $\kappa_{11}^2 <0$ from (\ref{dispersionrelation}); this becomes a self-field contribution, that is, an evanescent wave with no net flux through our diagnostic radiation cylinder when averaged over a full oscillation period.
-On the other hand, the radiation mode predicted to be dominant is the quadrupole $\{2\,2\,0\}$, which propagates radially at the speed of light because $\omega_2 = k_r = \Omega \kappa_{20}$ with $\kappa_{20} = 2/\alpha \approx 2$ at small amplitude.
-In principle, the other second harmonic $\{2\,1\,1\}$ can also propagate, but in practice the third $\{3\,3\,1\}$ and fourth $\{4\,4\,0\}$ harmonics make the next most important contributions.
-The actual mode amplitudes are determined by the dynamics and symmetries of the near-field physics of the specific configuration of the oscillating string source.
-The dispersion relation (\ref{dispersionrelation}) also reveals that not all modes propagate at the speed of light in the radial direction (Huygen's principle does not work in 2D).
+We can make several observations about the radiation solution (\ref{generalsolution}) using the associated dispersion relation (\ref{dispersionrelation}).
+First, to aid with interpretation of the discussion, Figure \ref{fig:fig_radiationmodes} shows some of the most significant eigenmodes for string radiation $\{pnm\}$ = $\{1\,1\,1\}$, $\{2\,0\,0\}$, $\{2\,1\,1\}$ and $\{3\,3\,1\}$.
+As we shall see in the next section, the sinusoidal solution (\ref{sineapprox}) has a long-range self-field which oscillates backwards and forwards with the string which can be associated with the eigenmode $\{pmn\} = \{1\,1\,1\}$.
+This is an apparent dipole, but it is not true radiation and it will not propagate in the outward direction because the radial wavenumber is imaginary, i.e.\ $\kappa_{11}^2 <0$.
+This self-field contribution is therefore an evanescent wave with no net flux through our diagnostic radiation cylinder when averaged over a full oscillation period.
+The radiation mode predicted to be dominant is the quadrupole $\{2\,2\,0\}$, which propagates radially at the speed of light with $\omega_2 = k_r = \Omega_z \kappa_{20}$, where $\kappa_{20} = 2/\alpha \approx 2$ at small amplitude.
+In principle, the second harmonic $\{2\,1\,1\}$ can also propagate, but in practice we find that the third $\{3\,3\,1\}$ and fourth $\{4\,4\,0\}$ harmonics make the next most important contributions.
+The mode amplitudes are determined by the dynamics and symmetries of the near-field physics of the specific configuration of the oscillating string source.
+Finally, the dispersion relation (\ref{dispersionrelation}) also reveals that not all modes propagate at the speed of light in the radial direction (Huygen's principle does not work in 2D).
 If $n\ne 0$, then there is a wavevector component in the $z$-direction and the radial speed of propagation is $v_r = \partial \omega /\partial k_r = \kappa_{pn}/\omega_p < 1$.
-For $\{2\,1\,1\}$, we have $v_r = 0.87$, while, for $\{3\,3\,1\}$, $v_r = 0.94$.
-Some of the most significant eigenmodes for string radiation - $\{pnm\}$ = $\{1\,1\,1\}$, $\{2\,0\,0\}$, $\{2\,1\,1\}$ and $\{3\,3\,1\}$ modes - are shown in Figure~\ref{fig:fig_radiationmodes}.
+For example, for $\{2\,1\,1\}$, we have $v_r = 0.87$, while for $\{3\,3\,1\}$ we have $v_r = 0.94$.